dfxue/MSFI/README.md

-This repository provides the official implementation of our paper "MSFI: Multi-timescale Spatio-temporal Features Integration in Spiking Neural Networks", accepted by Neural Networks.
+# MSFI: Multi-timescale Spatio-temporal Features Integration in Spiking Neural Networks (Neural Networks)
+Dengfeng Xue*, Wenjuan Li*, Chunfeng Yuan, Haowei Liu, Man Yao, Wei Liu, Li Yang, Bing Li, Weiming Hu, Haoliang Sun, Zhetao Li

+*Equal contribution.

 The code is modified by https://github.com/fangwei123456/Parallel-Spiking-Neuron.

 # Contact Information

+For help or issues using this git, please submit a GitHub issue.

+For other communications related to this git, please contact `wenjuan.li@ia.ac.cn`.

 If you find this work useful in your research, please consider citing: